 Learn More:

 You will find more remedies in our eGuide to Colds, Coughs and the Flu.
 We describe another “experiment” with Vicks on the feet to calm a cough.
 You will also get more scientific detail on the potential mechanism for this unique approach.
 If you would like to know more about the herbs Andrographis paniculata and Astragalus membranaceus, this eGuide is right up your alley.
 There is information about zinc and elderberry as well as thyme tea.
-You will also learn about the latest antiviral drug against influenza, baloxavir (Xofluza).
+You will also learn about the antiviral drug against influenza, baloxavir (Xofluza).
 You can find this eGuide under the Health eGuides tab.

 Share your own Vicks VapoRub story in the comment section below.